 - Join the Sierra Club

 - Purchase your National Park Senior Pass (if you are over 62 – Unfortunately, it’s gone up from $20 to $80 – Boo U.S. Government)

 Educate young people on why environmental protection is important

-As we saw with the Parkland students, our young people are capable of making a difference and even those in elementary and high school will be voting sooner than we think.
+Young people are capable of making a difference and even those in elementary and high school will be voting sooner than we think.
 Even simple things like picking up litter are important.
 Leave a place how you found it.
 I learned that in Girl Scouts.
 Yet, I see young people and others drop litter on the street and not think anything of it.
 No one should ever leave a picnic or event with litter on the ground.
 That comes from education within the family, school, and community.